Tips for new councillors

 Don’t use all your political capital immediately.
 Choose the issues you see as being critical and work towards achieving them.

-Councillors have to work together for four years, so don’t personalise issues or go too hard too early.
-Once council has made a decision, accept it.
+You will have to work with your fellow councillors for four years, so try not to personalise issues.
+Once council has decided, accept it.
 Even if you disagree, move on and present a unified front.

 If you’re asked to talk about a council decision you don’t agree with, explain but don’t blame.
 It’s counter-productive to undermine a decision once it’s been made.